silaspe/maths/docs/rand.md

 $$ \text{Act } 3 $$

-Actors: my friend (male) and my friend (female) as the parents, the two 6-year-olds are the kids.
+Actors: my friend (male) and my friend (female) as the parents, the two 6-year-olds as the kids.

 My friend (female) to my friend (male): "I still can't believe that they aren't going to school!"

 6-year-old #1: "We don't even have school!"

-My friend (female) to my friend (male): "Yes you do!"
+My friend (female): "Yes you do!"

-* Both parents leave *
+*Both parents leave *

 New actor: my sister as probably the older sister.